cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 work.

 The CNBs will initially be opt-in for CF Deployment operators via an experimental ops file.
-Once the buildpacks have reached a suitable level of maturity and stability, they will be added to the default set of buildpacks installed as part of CF Deployment.
+When installed, the Paketo buildpacks will follow a different naming convention than the v2 buildpacks (e.g. `paketo_ruby` instead of `ruby_buildpack`) and will be installed with a lower detect order than the v2 buildpacks.
+Once the v3 buildpacks have reached a suitable level of maturity and stability, they will be added to the default set of buildpacks installed as part of CF Deployment.

 ### Possible Future Work